Rose Anne Kenny

+Regius Kenny is a fellow of Trinity College Dublin and of the Royal Colleges of Physicians of Ireland, London and Edinburgh.
+She is a member of the Royal Irish Academy and Fellow of Trinity College Dublin, a Fellow of the European Society of Cardiology, an Honorary Fellow of the Faculty of Public Health Medicine Ireland, the 2022 Valkholf Chair for Radboud University Nijmegen, and was recently awarded an Honorary Doctorate from the Royal College of Surgeons in Ireland.
+In 2020, she became President of the Irish Gerontological Society.
+She has received a number of international awards and has published widely, authoring over 600 publications including, her recently published book “Age Proof – The New Science of Living a Longer and Healthier Life” which was shortlisted for the Royal Society Science Book Prize in 2022.

 Career

 Rose Anne Kenny began her career studying medicine at NUI Galway.
 She did her clinical training at Hammersmith Hospital and Westminster Hospital in London.
-In 1989, Kenny was made professor of cardiovascular medicine at the University of Newcastle and spent sixteen years there; where she was head of academic and clinical departments of Medical Gerontology for twelve years.
-She also held the chair of cardiovascular research at Newcastle University.
+In 1989, Kenny was promoted to Professor of Cardiovascular Research at the University of Newcastle, where she was head of academic and clinical departments in Medical Gerontology.
 In 1992, Kenny established the first dedicated syncope service in the UK, a practice which has been replicated worldwide.